AubaySpain/testmaker/README.md

 ## Basic Example
-Lets go build a new Maven Project that will:
+Lets go build a new Maven Project based on TestMaker that will:
 - Expose access via Command Line and HTTP Rest API.
 Then we will can use many available parameters to customize the test suite execution.
 - Expose a TestSuite with one test that checks the "Hello World" input in Google.

 That project will include a pom.xml plus a few Java Classes, for simplicity I include all that clases in a same package.

-### pom.xml
+#### pom.xml
 The pom.xml has to include:
 - The dependency to the testmaker artifact
 - The artifact maven-compiler-plugin with a Java Version >= 1.8